Jollepoker/jollepoker.github.io/src/apps/nepSchedule/data/schedule README.txt

 A schedule can have another streamer than Nep (twitch only).
 If nep is the streamer, no streamer should be set.

 These are the settings:
-discord, glitter, canceled, hideDate, noLink
+discord, discordKb, glitter, canceled, hideDate, noLink

 There are no issues in saving mutliple weeks worth of schedule, no matter if the weeks are in the past or the future.